 A small cut-price English book outlet on Kalverstraat very near Muntplein.
-It has a reasonable range of books including travel guides, art books, fiction and non-fiction – you can often find some good bargains in here.
+Formerly known as the New English Bookstore, it has a reasonable range of books including travel guides, art books, fiction and non-fiction – you can often find some good bargains in here.

 This is Amsterdam’s largest second-hand English book store operating since 1978 located just east of the city centre on the Kloveniersburgwal canal.
 A one-man business, this independent store has non-fiction and travel books downstairs, fiction upstairs plus a basement with fantasy, psychology and politics.
 It has over 50,000 titles in stock.